Lonami/pyndustric/README.md

 $ pip install -e pyndustric
 ```

-Alternativly, you can run it as module without installation by placing your program file at the root of the project directory.
+Alternatively, you can run it as module without installation by placing your program file at the root of the project directory.

 To compile your program, run the [`pyndustric`] module and pass the files to compile as input arguments.